JvanKatwijk/swradio-8/README.md

 Windows
 -------------------------------------------------------------------------

-The releases section contains a zip file with an executable of swradio-8 and the required dll's.
+The releases section *of the qt-dab repository* contains a zip file with executables, among which an executable of swradio-8 and the required dll's.
 Note that the library for SDRplay support is not included, one has to obtain that from SDRplay.com

 -------------------------------------------------------------------------